t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 {: artwork-align="center" #basic-arch-b title="Communication with Reverse Proxy"}

 Components in IoT systems often implement both roles.
-Unlike intermediaries, however, they can take the initiative as a client (e.g., to register with a directory, such as CoRE Resource Directory {{RFC9176}}, or to interact with another IoT device) and act as origin server at the same time (e.g., to serve sensor values or provide an actuator interface).
+Unlike intermediaries, however, they can take the initiative as a client (e.g., to register with a directory, such as the Constrained RESTful Environments (CoRE) Resource Directory {{RFC9176}}, or to interact with another IoT device) and act as origin server at the same time (e.g., to serve sensor values or provide an actuator interface).

 ~~~~~~~~~~~~~~~~~~~
  ________                                         _________